mgrman/BlazorWith3d/README.md

 - Add Maui Blazor with Native android Unity as library
     -  https://github.com/Unity-Technologies/uaal-example

-    - consider dev mode using only Unity's JSON serialization, as that is faster to build (less dlls), also to test switching serialization options

 ### Not gonna do for now
 - appInitialized message should be on renderer level, as it means replay state in general